framedsc/Sitesource/markdown/GeneralGuides/how-to-fix-color-banding.md

 <div class="figure" align="center"><img src="../Images/FixColorBanding/Before_after adding noise_and after surface blur_resized.png" /><p style="text-align: center;">Top: banding example; Middle: 0.58% of added noise to reduce the banding; Bottom: how it looks with surface blur applied only</p></div>

-## ESRGAN and debanding models
+# ESRGAN and debanding models

 Besides the techniques explained until this point, one could also use "upscaling" models whose output resolution is the same (x1 models) but focus on fixing banding.
 Results may vary depending on the model and the shot, so be sure to experiment a bit by using and mixing different models.
 You may end up being able to fix very aggressive banding that is impossible to do on Lightroom without a manual editing.
-Proceed below if you are interested in the AI methods.

-**chaiNNer**
+## chaiNNer

 There are many programs that can do this upscaling task, but only two of them will be mentioned in this guide.
 One of them is chaiNNer, because it's actively maintained by the people from openmodeldb, and it's really not that difficult to set up.
 It gives you much more control over how you process your photos, but at the expense of being a little more complicated.

-You can find the release [here](https://github.com/chaiNNer-org/chaiNNer)
+You can find the release [here](https://github.com/chaiNNer-org/chaiNNer/releases)

-**Installing dependencies**
+### Installing dependencies

 Once you are done with the chaiNNer installation, we need to install the required dependencies.
 This can be done by going to the top right of the chaiNNer window and selecting the download icon (manage dependencies) to install the PyTorch, NCNN, and ONNX packages that are mandatory to perform the tasks inside chaiNNer.